simonhicks/todo.vim/README.md

     :Todo buy toilet paper

 This will add "[ ] buy toilet paper" to your todo list.
-I tend to have my todo file open most of the time and there are often unsaved changes, so this command should pretty much always do what you'd want it to regardless of whether the buffer is open, modified, hidden, etc.
+I have my todo file open pretty much all the time and there are often unsaved changes, so I've tried to make sure this command should pretty much always do what you'd want it to regardless of whether the buffer is open, modified, hidden, etc.

 ### Mark items as done/not done